IverSande/ADA502_Fireguard_Group_4/README.md

 ![image](https://github.com/user-attachments/assets/42c0afe2-7434-40c5-97c0-7dc7eaeeb512)<br>
 This project is comprised of 4 primary microservices,
 # An api project
+This project runs pythons Fast Api to serve api requests
 # An auth project
 # A business logic project
 # A Database project